sainap/serverless-artillery-workshop/Lesson1: "Hello, artillery."/README.md

 $ npm install -g serverless-artillery
 ```

-###Step 3: create a new load testing Lambda in your AWS account
+###Step 3: create a new load testing Lambda in your AWS account (in the US East N. Virginia region)
 ```sh
 $ slsart deploy
 ```